Shopwisely/Shopwisely/_CONTRIBUTING.md

 1. Your pull request will be reviewed by another maintainer.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer requests you make a change you don't understand, ask them why.
 1. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.
+1. Notify other team members that a pull request has been made and a rebase should be performed.

 ## Detailed Workflow